SebastianOpperman/course-studio-cms/README.md

 [LOGIN TO WORDPRESS](https://course-studio-3849f9.ingress-daribow.easywp.com/admin)

 ## Overview
 This is an API layer using WordPress.
-It is built for the React assesment task which can be found [here](https://github.com/SebastianOpperman/course-studio-app).
+It is built for the React assessment task which can be found [here](https://github.com/SebastianOpperman/course-studio-app).
 It features a clean trimmed WordPress back-end that exposes the data via a custom endpoint.

 I've used zero plugins or extensions and only standard WordPress functionality out of the box.